Recognition of Prior Learning (VAE-VAP-VES)

 public

-All degree programs are available through distance education, withthe exception of the Ph.D. and intermediate degrees (DEUG and Maîtrise).
+All degree programs are available through the VES, withthe exception of the Ph.D. and intermediate degrees (DEUG and Maîtrise).

 For guidance with your search, you can contact theSCUIO IP, where program specialists will be happy to assist you.

-Check out ourtraining offeringsand learn about the course objectives and the skills you’ll develop.
+Check out ourtraining offeringsand learn about the training objectives and the skills you'll gain.

-Please email this application to the office responsible for VESto request an equivalency.
+Please email this file to the office in charge of VESto submit your equivalency request.

-• Within a single calendar year, you may submit up tothree VES applicationsfor different degrees at a single institution.
+- Within a single calendar year, you may submitthree VES applicationsfor different degrees at a single institution.

 Your file includes:

-• Any other supporting documents that help the selection committee assess the nature and level of your education, limited to higher education.
+- Any other supporting documents that allow the selection committee to assess the nature and level of your education—limited to higher education only.

-The department will review the eligibility of your application.
+The department will review your application to determine its eligibility.

 Step 2: Administrative Registration